 Moldability

-The hulls mold quite closely to the body.
+Since the hulls are so small, the pillow will contour quite closely to the head and neck to deliver enhanced support and pressure relief.
 Many liken the feel of a buckwheat pillow to that of a very firm beanbag.
-Since the hulls are so small, the pillow will contour quite closely to the head and neck to deliver enhanced support and pressure relief.

 Temperature Regulation

 Temperature neutrality is a major strength of these pillows.
-The hulls promote steady airflow throughout the interior and do not trap body heat like other fill materials (such as foam).
+The hulls promote steady airflow throughout the interior and don’t trap body heat like other fill materials (such as foam).
 Most buckwheat pillows have breathable cover materials, as well.

 What Are the Pros and Cons of Buckwheat Pillows?

 Buckwheat pillows offer adjustable loft, strong support, and great overall durability.
-However, many people find these pillows excessively firm; we recommend trying out a buckwheat pillow as part of a sleep trial before finalizing your purchase to ensure it won’t feel too stiff for your head and neck.
+However, many people find these pillows excessively firm.
+Here are a few other pros and cons for buckwheat pillows:

 Who Is Best Suited to a Buckwheat Pillow?